 First, DOF's January 1, 2019 estimates (E-5 reports available on DOF's website) were used to determine each jurisdiction's percentage of household population in the county.
 The RHNA for each jurisdiction was derived by multiplying the jurisdiction's percentage of household population against the total countywide RHNA.
-This approach is consistent with the first and third statutory objectives, as well as market demand, when considering distribution of RHNA to each local government.
+This approach is consistent with the first and third statutory objectives, as well as market demand, to consider in distributing RHNA to each local government.